Manual High School (Peoria, Illinois)

 Manual Academy (formerly Manual Training High School and later Manual High School) is a public high school located in the south end of Peoria, Illinois.
 It is the southernmost of the three city high schools operated by the Peoria Public Schools.

+History

 Manual opened as Manual Training High School in 1909, and moved from its Lincoln avenue site to a new building located at 811 S. Griswold in January 1963.

+Academics

+In recent years, Manual is increasing student enrollment, which has been as low as 450 students and as high as 1200 students.

+After failing to meet the federal requirements of the No Child Left Behind Act, Manual went through a mandated restructuring in 2008.